imroc/imgo/README.md

 imgo
 ==============
-imgo is a push/IM server writen by golang.
+imgo is a push/IM server writen by golang based on goim.

 ## Features
  * Light weight